THE ORIGIN OF LIFE

 Although water is not a macromolecule (because a molecule of water consists only of two atoms of hydrogen and one of oxygen), it has lucky properties that make it essential to life as well.
 Many biochemical reactions will not take place without water.
-In addition, it has the ability to dissolve a host of solid materials that need to be transported by the blood to the different parts of the body.
-Not many compounds has this ability of dissolving food without damaging the tissues and organs of the body.
-But luckily, water has this ability.
+In addition, it can dissolve a host of solid materials that need to be transported by the blood to the different parts of the body.
+Many compounds cannot dissolve food without damaging the tissues and organs of the body.
+But luckily, water has this ability, too.

 It may not be obvious why the properties of the elements are crucial for a discussion on the chance origin of life.
-But in 1947 Prof. Lecomte du Nouy in his book, Human Destiny, cited the calculations made by Prof. Charles-Eugène Guye to see how likely it would be to produce a single protein molecule necessary for life, if those special properties were absent.
-To simplify the calculation a hypothetical protein molecule is envisioned to consist of only two kinds of atoms.
-Actual protein molecules have at least four kinds of atoms – carbon, hydrogen, oxygen and nitrogen, plus sulphur, phosphorus, copper, etc. In addition, it was assumed that the molecule has only 2000 atoms, with 1000 atoms of each kind.
-Actual protein molecules have considerably more atoms than the hypothetical molecule.
-Since proteins in living organisms are characterized by a certain asymmetry, a conservative value of dissymmetry = 0.9 was assumed.
+But in 1947, Prof. Lecomte du Nouy, in his book, Human Destiny, cited the calculations made by Prof. Charles-Eugène Guye to see how likely it would be to produce a single protein molecule necessary for life if those special properties were absent.
+To simplify the calculation, a hypothetical protein molecule is envisioned to consist of only two kinds of atoms.
+Actual protein molecules have at least four kinds of atoms – carbon, hydrogen, oxygen, and nitrogen, plus sulfur, phosphorus, copper, etc. In addition, it was assumed that the molecule has only 2000 atoms, with 1000 atoms of each kind.
+Actual protein molecules have considerably more atoms than this hypothetical molecule.
+Since proteins in living organisms are characterized by a certain asymmetry, a conservative value of 0.9 for dissymmetry was assumed.
 The two kinds of atoms are then represented by white and black balls that are to be placed at random inside a long glass tube.
-The question is then reduced to the following mathematical problem: What is the probability that, if the balls were placed in the tube at random, then they would be arranged in such a way that 90% of the balls of each color will be on each half of the tube?
+The question is then reduced to the following mathematical problem: What is the probability that, if the balls were placed in the tube at random, they would be arranged in such a way that 90% of the balls of each color would be on each half of the tube?
 The result is 2 chances in 10^321 trials, which is unimaginably small.
 (See Lecomte du Nouy, Human Destiny, p.
 34.)

-And that is just for one hypothetical, over-simplified molecule!
-But hundreds of millions of vastly more complex molecules would have to be produced to make one living cell.
+Of course, an event can still happen no matter how small the chance, but in that case, we could only expect one molecule, or at best two or three.
+But hundreds of millions of vastly more complex molecules are needed to make one living cell.
 This means that if everything were left to chance alone, then it would be practically impossible to produce life anywhere in the universe.

-So, why do these elements and compounds have precisely the kind of properties that they need to have, as if they were skillfully contrived to bring about the formation of the fundamental macromolecules necessary for life?
+So, why do these elements and compounds have precisely the kinds of properties that they need to have as if they were skillfully contrived to bring about the formation of the fundamental macromolecules necessary for life?
 Why does Mother Nature have laws that are preferential to the birth of life, if everything is really due to chance?
-What explains this anomalous preference, unless perhaps there is a "Cheater" in nature that is deliberately forcing a desired outcome?
+What explains this anomalous preference, unless perhaps there is a “Cheater” in nature that is deliberately forcing the desired outcome?

 The Most Lucky Event: The Formation of the First Living Cell

-In 1952 two biochemists, Stanley Miller and Harold Urey, conducted an experiment in which they tried to simulate the conditions that were presumed to exist on Earth before life began.
-They set up an apparatus which held a mixture of water vapor, methane, ammonia and hydrogen – gases similar to those thought to comprise the earth's early atmosphere over a pool of water, which represents the earth's ocean.
+In 1952, two biochemists, Stanley Miller and Harold Urey, conducted an experiment in which they tried to simulate the conditions that were presumed to exist on Earth before life began.
+They set up an apparatus that held a mixture of water vapor, methane, ammonia, and hydrogen – gases similar to those thought to comprise the Earth’s early atmosphere over a pool of water, which represents the Earth’s ocean.
 Electric current was introduced into the gas chamber to simulate lightning.
 The process was permitted to run for a week.
 When they examined the contents of the liquid chamber, they found several amino acids that collected together in the form of coacervates.
-Among the acids formed were glutamic acid, aspartic acid, alanine and glycine.
+Among the acids formed were glutamic acid, aspartic acid, alanine, and glycine.